-- 3, 4, or 5 years of on-site service - On-site service with a response time of x hours - On-site service with a recovery time of x hours - SLA with guaranteed availability of 99.x% - Hotline can be reached x hours y days per week - Hotline in German (or English) - Delivery of spare parts which do not require swapping by a service technician (for hot-plug components) - Spare parts storage at the customer
+- 3, 4, or 5 years of on-site service - On-site service with a response time of x hours - On-site service with a recovery time of x hours - Hotline can be reached x hours y days a week - Hotline in German (or English) - Delivery of spare parts which do not require swapping by a service technician (for hot-plug components) - Spare parts storage at the customer

-Individual agreements can be made when procuring solutions with high availability or safety-relevant solutions.
-The necessity of the requirements and the costs these incur must be balanced.
+Individual agreements can be made when procuring solutions with high availability or safetyrelevant solutions.
+An assessment of the necessity of the requirements and the resulting costs must be made here.